jidongbsu/cs452-swapping/README.md

 ```

 Users call this function to add an entry to the cache.
 An entry is represented by a *key-value* pair.
 If the key exists, then update its corresponding value.
 If the number of keys exceeds the capacity of cache, then evict the least recently used (LRU) entry first, before you add the new entry.
 This README file also refers to this function as the *put*() function.

+Note: if you want to have a better understanding of what a real entry looks like in a real cache, you can read the book chapter 19.4, 19.5, 19.6 and 19.7.
+In the chapter's context, **VPN** is the *key*, and **PFN** is the *value*.

 ```c
 int LRUCacheGet(LRUCache* obj, int key);